ConversationalComponents/coco-nuget-package/README.md

-# CoCo .NET CORE DSK
+# CoCo .NET CORE SDK

 SDK for implementing Conversational Components from CoCoHub in your Bot:
 [https://conversationalcomponents.com](https://conversationalcomponents.com)